Ever get the words to a song or a TV commercial stuck in your head? Once it’s in your noggin, it’s really hard to get it out, isn’t it?

 My sister and I would get up early before school to watch this weird clown show.
 I don’t remember much about it except that kids threw balls into buckets on a timer and won prizes.
 The clown was a little off his rocker, which may be the reason my sister developed a fear of clowns as she got older.
 The commercial for the carpet people aired during every break and that jingle is still with me decades later.

 (In case you’re wondering, I called the number the other day to see if it’s still active.
 It is.
 Decades later that number still works and they still are a carpet store.)17 simple ways to spend more time with Jesus Click To Tweet

 As I sat the other morning with my Bible open and a warm cup of coffee in hand, ready to spend time in God’s Word, that silly jingle popped into my head.
 No idea why.
 But it made me pause and reflect.

-I mean, if a stupid commercial from childhood can remain in my mind all these decades later and pop center into my mind out of the blue, can you imagine how powerful God’s Word would be if we committed to keeping His promises in front of us as we went through our days?
+I mean, if a stupid commercial from childhood can remain in my mind all these decades later, can you imagine how powerful God’s Word would be if we committed to keeping His promises in front of us each day?

-It convicted me that I need to reevaluate how I spend some of my free time.
+I was convicted.
+I need to reevaluate how I spend my free time.

 Hello shiny, sparkly objects.
 They are so easy to get focused on when we need a distraction, aren’t they?

 We must place our hope in the great Immanuel.
 The God who is always with us.